jumanlee/lyncupdjango/README.md

 - Launch Django, PostgreSQL, Redis, Celery worker, and Celery Beat.

-- Automatically attempt to load fixtures from lyncup/fixtures/initial_data.json for development/testing (can be manually removed or commented out to avoid data overwrite, see caution in .yml file).

-## Step 3:
-Load all initial data:
+## Step 3: Load all initial data
 ```
 docker-compose exec django python manage.py loaddata lyncup/fixtures/initial_data.json
 ```
-Once the data is loaded, go to Django admin, click "Periodic tasks" on the left panel, and double check that Build Clusters and Annoy has been set to "Enabled".
-This periodic task is crucial as it creates the Annoy files that the matching algorithm relies on to match users.
+Once the data is loaded, go to Django admin, click "Periodic tasks" on the left panel, and double check that Build Clusters and Annoy AND Run Matching Algo have both been set to "Enabled".
+Build Clusters and Annoy is especially crucial as it creates the Annoy files that the matching algorithm relies on to match users.
+Run Matching Algo runs the matching algorithm periodically.

 ## If you wish to stop Django app temporarily (containers still exist):
 ```